AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 Here's the breakdown:

-- Unlike are prevoius question, we are now looking at total layoffs rather then what percent of the company was laid off.
+- Unlike are previous question, we are now looking at total layoffs rather than what percent of the company was laid off.
 - The first graph shows the top 5 companies with most layoffs per year and the second shows the top 5 industries with most layoffs per year.
-- Many big name companies made the top 5 for most layoffs.
+- Many big-name companies made the top 5 for most layoffs.
 I expected this, as they have more employees.
 - Notice many of the same industries that had high funds (question 1) also have lots of layoffs.
-- Finally, we see that 2021 had the least amount of layoffs in both company and industry chart.
+- Finally, we see that 2021 had the least number of layoffs in both company and industry chart.

 # Conclusions

 ### Insights
 From the analysis, several general insights emerged:

-1. **Industry that raised the most funds**: Media in 2022 alone made up 31.07% of the total funds raised for all 4 years and therefore rasied the most funds.
+1. **Industry that raised the most funds**: Media in 2022 alone made up 31.07% of the total funds raised for all 4 years and therefore raised the most funds.
 Interestingly, media did not even make the top 5 for any other year.
-2. **Company that raised the most funds**: Netflix takes the lead with more then 3 times the funds the runner up had!
-Unsuprisingly, Netflix is part of the media industry.
+2. **Company that raised the most funds**: Netflix takes the lead with more than 3 times the funds the runner up had!
+Unsurprisingly, Netflix is part of the media industry.
 3. **Percent of total industry funds that leading company makes up**: Netflix only has entries for 2022 and makes up 96.6% of the total media funds.
-From this we can deduce that Netfix is the sole reason that media only made the top 5 for the year 2022.
+From this we can deduce that Netflix is the sole reason that media only made the top 5 for the year 2022.
 The craziest part is media contains a total of 65 companies!
-4. **Layoffs for leading company compared to other companies**: I wrote my qeury to rank companies by percentage laid off with higher ranks denoting a lower percent laid off.
+4. **Layoffs for leading company compared to other companies**: I wrote my query to rank companies by percentage laid off with higher ranks denoting a lower percent laid off.
 Netflix ranked 116 out of 118 ranks, making them one of the companies with the lowest percentage laid off!
 5. **Correlation between funds and layoffs**: Most companies have a below average layoff percentage and raised an average amount of funds.
 Also, the companies who raised very high funds are almost all below average in terms of layoffs.
-Therefore, low layoffs is not a strong indication of high funds, but high funds likely means low layoffs.
+Therefore, low layoffs are not a strong indication of high funds, but high funds likely mean low layoffs.
-6. **Top 5 companies and industries with most layoffs per year**: Many big name companies made the top 5 for most layoffs.
+6. **Top 5 companies and industries with most layoffs per year**: Many big-name companies made the top 5 for most layoffs.
 Also, many of the same industries that had high funds (question 1) also have lots of layoffs.
-Finally, 2021 had the least amount of layoffs in terms of both companies and industries.
+Finally, 2021 had the least number of layoffs in terms of both companies and industries.